18F/knowledge-sharing-toolkit/README.md

 that enable a team to collect and radiate institutional knowledge and information.
 This project contains [Docker](https://www.docker.com/) components for these services, to enable rapid deployment of the entire suite.

+## Non-Dockerized production system

+Since the Dockerized system is still running in staging, this repo also contains the scripts need to install and run the non-Dockerized system environment.
+It uses the same directory layout as the Dockerized system.

+## Packaging convention

+All scripts and service packages are installed under `/usr/local/18f` on both Dockerized and non-Dockerized systems.

+Each service package contains the following:

+- A `Dockerfile`, and an `install.sh` script for non-Dockerized systems `Dockerfile`.
+- An `entrypoint.sh`, and a `run.sh` or `run-server.sh` script for
+  non-Dockerized systems.
+- A `config/` subdirectory containing configuration files.
+- A `config/env-secret.sh` file for secret keys, sourced by the `entrypoint.sh`, `run.sh`, and `run-server.sh` scripts.

 ## Installation